HonorineGnonfin/Sename1/README.md

 - 👋 Hi, I’m Honorine GNONFIN
 - 👀 I’m interested in mathematicals methods useful in phycicals sciences
 - 🌱 I’m currently learning at AIMS Senegal option regular
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on quantum mecanic
 - 📫 How to reach me ...

 <!---